Akshit1903/Taggy/README.md

 - File Tagging: Users can assign tags to files, allowing for easy categorization and organization.
 - Custom Tag Creation: Users can create their own tags or categories to suit their organizational needs.
 - Tag Search: The application provides a search functionality to quickly locate files based on their assigned tags.
-- Logical Querires- Can handle powerful queries containing logical expressions like AND and OR.
 - User-Friendly Interface: The intuitive and user-friendly interface of Taggy makes it simple to manage file tags.

 ## Technologies Used